thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 The two functions for this routine are

--  :func:`set_speciation_params() <pycoalescence.coalescence_tree.CoalescenceTree.set_speciation_params>` which takes as
+-  :func:`set_speciation_params() <pycoalescence.coalescence_tree.CoalescenceTree.set_speciation_params>` which
-   arguments

-   -  the SQL database file containing a finished simulation
-   -  T/F of recording full spatial data
-   -  either a csv file containing fragment data, or T/F for whether fragments should be calculated from squares of continuous habitat.
-      \* list of speciation rates to apply
+   primarily takes a list of speciation rates to apply (for other arguments see :func:`documentation <pycoalescence.coalescence_tree.CoalescenceTree.set_speciation_params>`.
-   -  [optional] a sample file to specify certain cells to sample from
-   -  [optional] a config file containing the temporal sampling points desired.

 -  :func:`apply() <pycoalescence.coalescence_tree.CoalescenceTree.apply>` performs the analysis and writes to the output file.
 This can be extremely RAM and time-intensive for simulations of a large number of individuals.
 The calculations will be stored in extra tables within the same SQL file as originally specified.

-The procedure for applying additional speciation rates to an existing database is
+Instead of speciation events always contributing a new species, they can instead draw from a metacommunity.
+This is achieved by supplying a metacommunity speciation rate and metacommunity size to :func:`set_speciation_params() <pycoalescence.coalescence_tree.CoalescenceTree.set_speciation_params>`.
+A non-spatial neutral model is run to generate the metacommunity, which is then sampled from every time a speciation event occurs in the spatial model.
+As such the "speciation rate" from the spatial model can be intepretted as immigration from a metacommunity.

+Examples
+''''''''

+A basic application procedure is

 .. code-block:: python